VRuskaEngine/VRuskaEngine/doc/design-spaces.md

   the service side.
 Or is it enough to only expose the spaces/nodes a app needs and keep all of the links on the service side only.
-  * **RESOLVED:** The graph is kept opaque from the application (and all other parts of Monado, an space overseer has greater freedom in how to configure the space graph).
+  * **RESOLVED:** The graph is kept opaque from the application (and all other parts of VRuska Engine, an space overseer has greater freedom in how to configure the space graph).